Skip to main content

 Associate Professor of Sociology

-Angel Adams Parham’s research is in the historical and comparative-historical sociology of race.
+Angel Adams Parham engages in research on the historical and comparative-historical sociology of race.
 She is the author of American Routes: Racial Palimpsests and the Transformation of Race (Oxford, 2017) which examines changes in race and racialization in New Orleans under the French, Spanish and Anglo-American administrations.
 The book was co-winner of the Social Science History Association’s Allan Sharlin Memorial book award (2018); co-winner of the American Sociological Association’s Barrington Moore book award in comparative-historical sociology (2018); and recipient of an Honorable Mention from the Thomas & Znaniecki Best Book Award, International Migration Section, American Sociological Association (2018).
-She is currently at work on a book manuscript tentatively entitled "Reckoning and Reconciliation: On Race and Memory in Civic Life" which compares and contrasts the social histories of three key sites in New Orleans over a three-hundred-year period as a way of examining and publicly discussing transformations in race, gender and power.
+She is currently at work on a book manuscript tentatively entitled "Reckoning and Reconciliation: On Race, Place, and Memory in American Life" which compares and contrasts the social histories of three key sites in New Orleans over a three-hundred-year period.
+The book considers how it might be possible to examine and publicly discuss contentious racial histories in ways that are more rather than less conducive to civic solidarity.

 Office Hours